by Carolyn Thomas ♥ @HeartSisters

 So why did doctors come up with this heart failure name, and what on earth were they thinking when they decided it would be a good idea to actually say these words out loud to Real Live Patients?
-And is there a better piece of medical jargon they could use instead?
+And is there a less hurtful term they could use instead?

 “Consider the patient who has just had a heart attack: the first few hours of uncertainty in the coronary care unit are also an introduction to mortality, eliciting worry that every beep on the heart monitor might be the last.

 “Then, at the height of the patient’s anxiety, the physician might come in and gravely announce: